A Brief History

 The Year of the Four Emperors was preceded by Galba assuming the throne in 68 AD, only to be murdered by his own bodyguards 7 months later.
 His successor, Otho, committed suicide to avoid being executed by the forces of Vitellius when Otho’s forces were defeated in battle.
 Which brings us up to Vespasian.

-Question for students: How can the public continue to allow such an institution as a monarchy?
-Feel free to give us your thoughts on the subject of monarchies, and while you are at it, let us know who your favorite Roman emperor was.
+Question for students (and subscribers): How can the public continue to allow such an institution as a monarchy?
+Feel free to give us your thoughts on the subject of monarchies, and while you are at it, let us know who your favorite Roman emperor was, in the comments section below this article.

 Your readership is much appreciated!